openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 In *Open Legend*, attributes are divided into four categories: physical, social, mental, and supernatural.

 A character’s skill with each attribute is expressed as a score from 0 (completely unpracticed) to 9 (superhuman).
+A character cannot use a supernatural attribute if they have a score of zero.

 The average commoner or craftsmen usually has scores ranging from 1 - 3 in several physical, social, and mental attributes.
 Supernatural attributes are generally reserved for characters of power and note.

 The Attributes at a Glance tables provide a quick overview of some of the common actions that each attribute will help you accomplish.